yjyao/practical-python/Notes/02_Working_with_data/03_Formatting.md

 price.

-In order to generate the above report, you’ll first want to collect all of the data shown in the table.
+In order to generate the above report, you'll first want to collect all of the data shown in the table.
 Write a function `make_report()` that takes a list of stocks and dictionary of prices as input and returns a list of tuples containing the rows of the above table.

 Add this function to your `report.py` file.
-Here’s how it should work if you try it interactively:
+Here's how it should work if you try it interactively:

 ```python